-You love your lawn but those weeds are such an eyesore.
-Below are some ways on how to keep your lawn weed-free.
+You love your lawn, but those weeds are such an eyesore.
+Below are some ways how to keep your lawn weed-free.

 Keep Your Lawn Weed-free